laxman243ops/laxman243ops.github.io/README.md

 ## Photos

-Your two photos are already in `assets/` and wired into `index.html`:
+Your two photos live at the repo root and are already wired into `index.html`:

 - `dpe.jpg` — the circular hero photo.
 - `background.jpeg` — the tilted photo in the About section.